carosellagiuliano-max/welltry/codex.md

 - Straightforward cart:
   - Add, remove, modify quantity
   - Show item prices, VAT and total
+- Cart model:
+  - For logged in customers, store carts and cart_items in DB
+  - For anonymous users, at minimum support session based cart
 - Guest checkout support:
   - Encourage login or account creation
   - Still allow one off purchases linked by email